 Your Guide to Prebiotics & Probiotics for Pets

-This is both good and bad.
-It’s good because we have lots of supplement options; but bad because almost none of them are regulated and only a handful of manufacturers spend the time required educating the customer on how to use them.
+This availability is both good and bad.
+It’s good because we have lots of supplement options; but bad because almost none of them are regulated.
+Only a handful of manufacturers spend the time required educating the customer on how to use them for pets.

-Before you move forward with them, you should consult your veterinarian.
-Prebiotics can worsen any existing GI condition.
+Before you move forward with giving prebiotics or probiotics (or any natural remedy) to your pets, you should consult your veterinarian.
+Why is this important?
+Because some things, like Prebiotics, can worsen an existing GI condition.

 What are Probiotics and Prebiotics?